Boeing E-3 Sentry: Future status

+On 31 March 2023, the USAF retired an E-3 from service for the first time.

 Design

 Overview

 The E-3 Sentry's airframe is a modified Boeing 707-320B Advanced model.
-Modifications include a rotating radar dome (rotodome), uprated hydraulics from 241 to 345 bar (3500–5000 PSI) to drive the rotodome, single-point ground refueling, air refueling, and a bail-out tunnel or chute.
+Modifications include a rotating radar dome (rotodome), uprated hydraulics from 241 to 345 bar (3500–5000 psi) to drive the rotodome, single-point ground refueling, air refueling, and a bail-out tunnel or chute.
 A second bail-out chute was deleted to cut mounting costs.